 Artistic director Tristan Manco is the author of numerous art and design books published by Thames and Hudson.
-A role which includes initial concepts, writing of original text, picture research and art direction.
+A role which includes initial concepts, the writing of original text, picture research and art direction.
 For over 15 years he has built up a dynamic relationship with T&H’s in-house team in the collaboration of each title.

-Street Sketchbook (2007) and Street Sketchbook: Journeys (2010) were a first foray into hardcover books.
-The idea behind their design was to look and feel like real sketchbooks with a hard cover and rounded corners.
-Street Sketchbook won an British Book industry award for its jacket design which also featured a spot varnish picking out the illustrations by Will Barras.
+Street Sketchbook (2007) and Street Sketchbook: Journeys (2010) were a first foray into large format hardcover books.
+The idea behind their design was to emulate the look and feel of real sketchbooks with a hard cover and rounded corners.
+Street Sketchbook won a British Book industry award for its jacket design, which also featured a spot varnish picking out the illustrations by Will Barras.

-For a number of books it was a pleasure to commission artists to create bespoke typography for the covers; Street Sketchbook features the work of artists Andy Rementer & A.J.Purdy, Street Sketchbook: Journeys was hand drawn by Max Rippon and most recently Make Your Mark is the work of artists 44Flavours.
-Each book has been printed in numerous language editions which often have a different cover for each territory.
+For a number of books it was a pleasure to commission artists to create bespoke typography for the covers; Street Sketchbook features the work of artists Andy Rementer & A.J.Purdy, Street Sketchbook: Journeys was hand drawn by Max Rippon and most recently the Make Your Mark typography is the work of artists 44Flavours.
+Each book has been printed in numerous language editions, which often have a different cover for each territory.

 Following a number of books on street art topics, Manco began to focus on Contemporary art looking at the basics of art starting with the use of materials.
 Published in 2012, Raw + Material = Art – Found, Scavenged and Upcycled celebrated the work of a new generation of artists using low-cost and low-tech materials in their work.

 As a follow up to the best-selling Raw + Materials + Art, Big Art Small Art published in 2014 looked at how artists use scale as a factor in their work illustrated by exploring both extremes of scale used to make us look at the world in new ways.